DevSensei: PR Workflow Automation

 |

 A set of values.
-Causes additional trigger for actions when the value changes while the condition is currently met.
+Causes additional trigger for actions each time the value changes while the condition is currently met.

 |